tylerlaberge/Jasper/README.md

 Verbosity level can range from 0 to 2.

+***NOTE:*** You will probably need to use a setup.py file or something to install all your modules onto you PYTHONPATH, otherwise jasper won't be able to import your modules in your tests.
+If you see a ModuleNotFoundError when you run your jasper tests than it means your modules are not properly installed.

 More information on the jasper command-line tool can be found [here](https://github.com/tylerlaberge/Jasper#jasper-command-line-tool)

 If any errors occur the display will show the full detail of the feature that failed regardless of verbosity level.
 For example lets say I change the 'then' step so that it throws an exception.